-Effect of Fibers in Concrete:
+- Effect of Fibers in Concrete

 Effect of Fibers in ConcreteFibers are usually used in concrete to control plastic shrinkage cracking and drying shrinkage cracking.
 They also lower the permeability of concrete and thus reduce the bleeding of water.
 Some types of fibers produce greater impact, abrasion and shatter resistance in concrete.
 Generally, fibers do not increase the flexural strength of concrete, so it can not replace moment resisting or structural steel reinforcement.
 Some fibers reduce the strength of concrete.
-The amount of fibres added to a concrete mix is measured as a percentage of the total volume of the composite (concrete and fibres) termed volume fraction (Vf).
+The amount of fibers added to a concrete mix is measured as a percentage of the total volume of the composite (concrete and fibers) termed volume fraction (Vf).
 Vf typically ranges from 0.1 to 3%.
-Aspect ratio (l/d) is calculated by dividing fibre length (l) by its diameter (d).
-Fibres with a non-circular cross section use an equivalent diameter for the calculation of aspect ratio.
-If the modulus of elasticity of the fibre is higher than the matrix (concrete or mortar binder), they help to carry the load by increasing the tensile strength of the material.
-Increase in the aspect ratio of the fibre usually segments the flexural strength and toughness of the matrix.
-However, fibres which are too long tend to "ball" in the mix and create workability problems.
+Aspect ratio (l/d) is calculated by dividing fiber length (l) by its diameter (d).
+Fibers with a non-circular cross-section use an equivalent diameter for the calculation of aspect ratio.
+If the modulus of elasticity of the fiber is higher than the matrix (concrete or mortar binder), they help to carry the load by increasing the tensile strength of the material.
+An increase in the aspect ratio of the fiber usually segments the flexural strength and toughness of the matrix.
+However, fibers that are too long tend to "ball" in the mix and create workability problems.
 Some recent research indicated that using fibers in concrete has a limited effect on the impact resistance of concrete materials.
 This finding is very important since traditionally people think the ductility increases when concrete reinforced with fibers.
 The results also pointed out that the microfibres are better in impact resistance compared with the longer fibers.

-Necessity of Fiber Reinforced Concrete:
+The necessity of Fiber Reinforced Concrete

 - It increases the tensile strength of the concrete.